nex3/marmalade/doc/api.7.md

 The response will have a 400 status if any parameters are improperly formatted.

+The response will have a 403 status if the username and token are valid, but the user in question doesn't have permission to delete versions of this package.

+### DELETE /v1/packages/:package

+*Parameters*: `name`, `token`, `package`

+*Error Codes*: 400, 403

+Delete all versions of a package.

+`package` should be the name of the package.

+The response will have a 400 status if any parameters are improperly formatted.

-The response will have a 403 status if the username and token are valid, but the user in question doesn't have permission to add owners to this package.
+The response will have a 403 status if the username and token are valid, but the user in question doesn't have permission to delete this package.

 ### POST /v1/packages/:package/owners